These restrictions were last updated March 15, 2021.

 - Visitation hours - 10 a.m. to 6 p.m.

-- Patients receiving inpatient care may now have one patient representative per day.
+- Patients receiving inpatient care may now have one patient representative at a time.

-- Patients receiving outpatient procedures may be accompanied by one patient representative per day.
+- Patients receiving outpatient procedures may be accompanied by one patient representative at a time.

-- Emergency department patients may be accompanied by one patient representative per day.
+- Emergency department patients may be accompanied by one patient representative at a time.
 However, patient representatives are not allowed to wait in the waiting room.
 They will be allowed in once the patient has an ER room.
-Pediatric patients are allowed to have one parent in the waiting room.
+Pediatric patients are allowed to have two patient representatives.

-- Pediatric patients under the age of 18 may have two designated visitors per day on the inpatient units.
+- Pediatric patients under the age of 18 may have two designated visitors at a time on the inpatient units.